RR Lyrae variable

 RR Lyrae variables are periodic variable stars, commonly found in globular clusters.
 They are used as standard candles to measure (extra) galactic distances, assisting with the cosmic distance ladder.
 This class is named after the prototype and brightest example, RR Lyrae.

 They are pulsating horizontal branch stars of spectral class A or F, with a mass of around half the Sun's.
 They are thought to have shed mass during the red-giant branch phase, and were once stars at around 0.8 solar masses.

 In contemporary astronomy, a period-luminosity relation makes them good standard candles for relatively nearby targets, especially within the Milky Way and Local Group.
 They are also frequent subjects in the studies of globular clusters and the chemistry (and quantum mechanics) of older stars.

 Discovery and recognition

 In surveys of globular clusters, these "cluster-type" variables were being rapidly identified in the mid-1890s, especially by E. C. Pickering.
 Probably the first star definitely of RR Lyrae type found outside a cluster was U Leporis, discovered by J. Kapteyn in 1890.
 The prototype star RR Lyrae was discovered prior to 1899 by Williamina Fleming, and reported by Pickering in 1900 as "indistinguishable from cluster-type variables".

-From 1915 to the 1930s, the RR Lyraes became increasingly accepted as a class of star distinct from the classical Cepheids, due to their shorter periods, differing locations within the galaxy, and chemical differences.
+From 1915 to the 1930s, RR Lyrae variables became increasingly accepted as a class of star distinct from the classical Cepheids, due to their shorter periods, differing locations within the galaxy, and chemical differences.
 RR Lyrae variables are metal-poor, Population II stars.